 SASI-S involves a gastric sleeve operation but the food stream is only partially diverted from the proximal small bowel.
-The remaining part of your stomach is completely removed in a SASI-S whereas it remains in place (though sealed off) after a gastric sleeve.
+The remaining part of your stomach is removed in a both a SASI-S and gastric sleeve.

 A SASI-S combines two different approaches to surgical weight loss.
 You’re reducing the size of your stomach and reducing your calorie absorption.

 You’re also less likely to be hungry because your body reduces intestinal brake hormones when undigested food hits the distal small bowel.

 That makes SASI-S both a restrictive treatment and a hormonal one – the best of both worlds.